ilovedadata/ilovedadata.github.io/README.md

     **4. Are there Naruto characters who have been dubbed by more than a dubber? (consider the most present 50 characters)?**

     According to my analysis, the only character that changed dubber between the 50 most present characters in the Anime is the Konoha Anbu.
-This makes sense since the Anbu are a group: the Konoha Anbu appearing at different times in the Anime might be different one, thus requiring a different voice actor.
+This makes sense since the Anbu are a group: the Konoha Anbu appearing at different times in the Anime might be a different one, thus requiring a different voice actor.

     **5. What is the episode with the most characters?
 Make a top and a flop 10!**